Albadiia/useCase/README.md

 ```

 # setup
-create an index.php in wich you require `vendor/autoload.php`
+require `vendor/autoload.php` in your index.php
 then use `Hugol\UseCase\BoardingCardManager`

 ```php